Disgraced Auckland realtor Aaron Drever jailed for fraud

 Drever, once one of the country's most successful and high-profile agents, was struck off in 2016 after notching up a record 12 adverse disciplinary findings, including professional misconduct.

-In November that year he was approached by Avondale Bowling Club for advice on selling a 1600sq m parcel of land.
+In November of that year, he was approached by Avondale Bowling Club for advice on selling a 1600sq m parcel of land.

 Days later Drever announced he had found a buyer and prepared a sale and purchase agreement with a sale price of $330,000.